jrgcubano/GildedRose/README.md

 Gilded Rose Kata
 =========================

 Gilded Rose kata solution in csharp.
+A complete example to develop a library with NET Core, test it and deploy it as a package using differents cis.

+WIX!

 ## Continuous Integration